getvictor/website/content/posts/modular-monolith-attempt/index.md

 ## Architectural drift

-I moved to another product team, where I worked on other parts of the codebase, and other engineers continued to work on Android.
+I moved to another product team, where I worked on other parts of the codebase, and other engineers continued to work on the Android part of the codebase.
 Without architectural oversight and strong commitment from the engineering team, the Android feature seeped into the legacy code.

 ```mermaid
 flowchart TD